-Students in Grade 5 may volunteer to participate in the Westover Chorus.
+Students in Grade 5 will participate in the Westover Chorus.
 Practice is once a week for 50 minutes.
 This is in addition to their regular music class.
 There is not a report card grade attached to the chorus program.
 It is expected that students participate in the two concerts, winter and spring.
-If students opt out of chorus, they will remain in their classes during practice.
-An Honors Chorus is also available, through auditions.

 Students in Grades 4 and 5 may select an instrument of their choice to play at the beginning of each school year.
 In the fall, they attend an assembly that introduces them to the various instruments that are available in band and orchestra.
 Depending on a student’s ability, they will be in a beginning group or advanced group.
 Instruction is once a week for 30 minutes during the school day.